Proxies for Web Scraping: Types, Privacy, and Detection

 Published: 20 June 2025

-A proxy server is a middleman between your scraper and the target site.
-The request doesn't go directly — it travels through the proxy, so the site sees the proxy's IP instead of yours.
-For scraping, that buys you three things:
+A proxy is a middleman between your scraper and the target.
+The request does not go directly.
+It travels through the proxy, so the site sees the proxy's address instead of yours.
+That single substitution buys three things, and they are worth very different amounts.

 HTTP proxy